coolchigi/Terraform-Journey/README.md

 ## Repo Goal
 The primary goal of this repository is to improve my documentation skills, learn Terraform best practices, and explore aspects of infrastructure as code (IaC).
 Through this journey, I aim to upskill in DevOps tools and enhance my understanding of Terraform.
+Another goal of this repo is to help others follow along with me on my journey to mastering Terraform.

 ## What is Terraform?
 Terraform is an open-source infrastructure as code (IaC) tool developed by HashiCorp.
 It allows users to define and provision infrastructure using a declarative configuration language.
 With Terraform, you can manage and version your infrastructure efficiently, providing a reliable and scalable way to deploy and update resources across various cloud providers and on-premises environments.